samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 The filename must start with an ASCII letter, number, or the `_` (underscore) character.
 The filename may contain only ASCII letters, numbers, instances of `.` (the dot character), or the `_` character.
-In particular, the filename may not contain `/`, `\`, or any commonly used directory separator.
+In particular, the filename may not contain `/`, `\`, or any other commonly used directory separator.

 The file has to be in the same directory that coLunacyDNS is solved from.
 The file may only be read; writing to the file is not possible.